Modern English (band): History

-Grey re-formed Modern English with Conroy and Aaron Davidson in 1989 to record a new album, Pillow Lips, released in 1990 on the American TVT label.
+Grey re-formed Modern English with Conroy and Davidson in 1989 to record a new album, Pillow Lips, released in 1990 on the American TVT label.
 The album featured a re-recorded "I Melt with You", which was released as a single, and saw the band again in the Billboard top 100.
 The band split up for a second time in 1991, after contractual problems with TVT, and Grey formed Engine.
 In 1995, with legal issues with TVT sorted out, Engine evolved into the next incarnation of Modern English and signed to the Imago label, with Grey and Matthew Shipley (keyboards).
 This lineup recorded the 1996 album Everything's Mad.

-Grey toured the US with a new Modern English lineup from 1998 to 2002.
-They travelled coast to coast across the US, and recorded a new album with Hugh Jones, who had been producer of earlier Modern English records.
+Grey toured the US with a new lineup between 1998 and 2002, and recorded a new album with Hugh Jones, who had been producer of earlier Modern English records.
 The songs written with guitarist Steven Walker (not to be confused with the band's original keyboardist) and including Shipley came together on the road and back home in London between tours.
 After a few years on the shelf, this collection of songs, entitled Soundtrack, was released on 24 May 2010 on Darla, with Jon Solomon on drums.

-The original lineup of the band (minus drummer Brown) re-formed in 2010 and toured the US in July and September and the UK and Paris in June the following year.
-They were invited by film director Mark Pellington to re-record "I Melt with You" once again for his movie of the same name.
-The current re-formed line-up of the band includes original members Grey, Conroy, McDowell and Stephen Walker, augmented by Roy Martin on drums.
-They recorded a new album which was funded via Pledge with an originally planned March 2016 release date.
+The original lineup (minus drummer Brown) re-formed in 2010 and toured the US in July and September, and the UK and Paris in June the following year.
+They were invited by film director Mark Pellington to re-record "I Melt with You" once again for his film of the same name.
+They recorded an album titled Take Me To The Trees, which was funded via Pledge with an originally planned March 2016 release date.
 The album was recorded, produced and mixed by Martyn Young from Colourbox and MARRS, who also adds additional keyboards.
 They also toured the Mesh & Lace album in the US in 2016.

-In January 2023, a US show was announced: the band will play at the Cruel World Festival in Pasadena, California on May 20, 2023.